AlbertMedina/video-paradiso-api/README.md

 💡 Optional: If you don't want to use Cloudinary, you can leave these variables blank.
 The application will still work perfectly for browsing, renting, and managing movies.
 The only limitation is that you won't be able to upload movie posters (movies will simply appear without an image).

 ## Execution
+1. Ensure Docker is installed and running.
-1. Start the application and databases with Docker Compose:
+2. Start the application and databases with Docker Compose:
 ```
 docker-compose up --build
 ```